RushikeshTemghare/iris-classification-hyperparameter-tuning/README.md

-# Iris Flower Classification using Hyperparameter Tuning
+# Iris Flower Classification using Machine Learning & Hyperparameter Tuning

 Optimising machine learning model performance using **GridSearchCV** and **RandomizedSearchCV** on the famous Iris Flower dataset.